 Rather than Bayesian probabilistic thought trials, the nonlinear iterative loops give a quantum computing representation — a knowing that we cannot comprehend.

 Box 3.
-Implicit intelligence can be learnt on of three ways
+Implicit intelligence can be learned one of three ways

-1. Errorless – the heuristic learning approach to learning where multiple pathways to an outcome is streamlined over time.
+1. Errorless — the heuristic learning approach to learning where multiple pathways to an outcome are streamlined over time.
 This discovery based approach is play-like and concepts of failure have little relevance.

 2. Analogy or skill transfer — Learning through and unrelated activity.
 For example, music helps in learning foreign languages and social empathy because we become sensitive to tones and annotations.